Roland Freisler: Presidency of the People's Court

-He chaired the First Senate of the People's Court wearing a blood scarlet judicial robe, in a hearing chamber bedecked with scarlet swastika-draped banners and a large black sculpted bust of Adolf Hitler's head upon a high pedestal behind his chair, opening each hearing session with the Nazi salute from the bench.
-He acted as prosecutor, judge and jury combined, and also as his own recorder, thereby controlling the record of the written grounds for the sentences that he passed.
+Freisler chaired the First Senate of the People's Court wearing a blood-scarlet judicial robe, in a hearing chamber bedecked with scarlet swastika-draped banners and a large black sculpted bust of Adolf Hitler's head upon a high pedestal behind his chair, opening each hearing session with the Nazi salute from the bench.
+He acted as prosecutor, judge, and jury combined, and also as his own recorder, thereby controlling the record of the written grounds for the sentences that he passed.

 The frequency of death sentences rose sharply under Freisler's rule.
 Approximately 90% of all cases that came before him ended in guilty verdicts.
 Between 1942 and 1945, more than 5,000 death sentences were decreed by him, 2,600 of these through the court's First Senate, which Freisler controlled.
 He was responsible in his three years on the court for as many death sentences as all other senate sessions of the court combined in the court's existence between 1934 and 1945.

 Freisler became known during this period for berating each member of the steady stream of defendants passing before him.
 He was known to be interested in Andrey Vyshinsky, the Chief Prosecutor of the Soviet purge trials and had attended those show trials to watch Vyshinsky's courtroom performances in a similar capacity in Moscow in 1938.

 White Rose show-trials

 On 18 February 1943, Sophie Scholl and Hans Scholl were captured by the Gestapo.
 Through questioning, it became clear that the two siblings were part of a resistance group called the White Rose that was attempting to sow discord in Germany by the use of mailing pamphlets urging passive resistance.
 A third resistance member, Christoph Probst was soon arrested.
 On 22 February 1943, Freisler was flown into Munich for the sole purpose of presiding over their trial.
 The verdict was as expected, guilty.
 Freisler sentenced the three to death by hanging but fearful of them being raised to martyrdom status if they were publicly killed, it was decided to execute them by guillotine instead.
 On 19 April 1943, Freisler was flown back again to stand as judge over the second trial of the White Rose members.
 Out of the thirteen defendants, three were sentenced to death, nine were given prison sentences and one was acquitted.